visit-dav/visit/docs/SphynxDocs/StartupOptions/index.rst

                              keeping all processors busy and can make them unuseable by other processes.
 This is particulary bad for SMPs.
-So, VisIt implemented its own broadcast using MPI's send/recv methods. <int1>
+So, VisIt implemented its own broadcast using MPI's send/receive methods. <int1>
-                             specifies the number of nano-seconds a processor sleeps while polling for completion of the broadcast.
+                             specifies the number of nanoseconds a processor sleeps while polling for completion of the broadcast.
 Specifying a value of zero (0) for <int1>
                              results in falling back to older behavior using